Shiva Lingam in Spatika with Filigree

 The Shiva Lingam is a central symbol of Hindu iconography and stands for creative force, renewal, and the unity of form and energy.
+The combination of lingam and yoni refers to the interaction of the male and female principle.

-The lingam made of clear Spatika, rock crystal, is set into a yoni form crafted from copper.
+The lingam, made of clear Spatika rock crystal, rests within a yoni form crafted from copper.
 At the side, a trident, trishula, is inserted into a small loop.
-The combination of lingam and yoni refers to the interaction of the male and female principle and belongs to the established classical representations of this symbolic form.
 At the back, a flat serpent arches over the lingam.

 Shiva Lingam